sahahn/parc_scaling/docs/base_results.md

 {% include base_results1.html %}

-A key point of interest beyond comparing between parcellation type is the coef. for Size.
-This represents the [scaling exponent](./powerlaw_scaling_exp.html) in a powerlaw relationship between Size and Performance.

-We note as well the significant coef. between [existing] and [random] parcellations, we plot below just these two lines of fit, as estimated by the OLS, and colored by parcellation type.
+We note here the significant coef. between [existing] and [random] parcellations - we plot below just these two lines of fit, as estimated by the OLS, and colored by parcellation type.

 ![fits](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/base_results_fit1.png)